gpdm/TPC-jenseits-beyond/README.md

 between 640K and 1024K, and remap the available segments, so to speak, the ones not blocked by the graphics adapters, disk controller ROMs or the System ROM, into the conventional memory space.

+I furtherly explored this in an explanatory (video)[https://www.youtube.com/watch?v=Nbw5klso-VY) on my YT channel.

 ## Extending The Conventional Memory